NCI Data Catalog

 |

-Genomics | Molecular Targets for Cancer | Thousands of molecular targets have been measured in the NCI panel of 60 human tumor cell lines.
-You can search for a target of interest or you may browse through a list of targets.
-Measurements include:
+Genomics | Molecular Targets for Cancer | Researchers have measured thousands of molecular targets in the NCI panel of 60 human tumor cell lines.
+You can search for or browse through a list of targets.

 |